SABS-R3/software-engineering-day1/_episodes/02-bash-shell.md

 ## Running the Shell

 Let's start by running the shell.
 Programs that give you access to a shell are often called a *terminal*.
-So let's open a new terminal by right-clicking on the desktop and selecting `Open in Terminal`.
+If you're using the provided SABS virtual machine (VM) or a provisioned laptop which use Ubuntu, open a new terminal by right-clicking on the desktop and selecting `Open in Terminal`.
 You'll be presented with a new window and something like the following:

 ~~~
 sabsr3@sabsr3-VirtualBox:~/Desktop$
 ~~~
 {: .language-bash}

-This is the *command prompt*, which awaits your typed-in commands:
+This is the *command prompt*, which awaits your typed-in commands (which will likely vary if you're not using a SABS VM or laptop, but may contain some of these elements):

 - `sabsr3` represents your username you logged in as
 - `sabsr3-VirtualBox` represents the name of this virtual machine